follmerlab/gtes/content/ground-state/understanding-linear-regression.md

 </div>

 where MSE is the mean squared error.
 This allows construction of confidence intervals and hypothesis tests.

+## Residual Diagnostics

+Residual analysis provides the most direct evidence for or against the assumptions listed above.
+Residual versus fitted plots reveal curvature and heteroscedasticity.
+Q Q plots check normality.
+Autocorrelation functions or simple lag plots flag temporal structure.
+For each diagnostic, note the specific violation it can uncover rather than reporting a figure without interpretation.

 # Python Implementation